On this page

 Callback POST - Cancel parking

 If the parking goes into an error state in Autopay and shouldn't be charged to the customer, Autopay sends a cancellation message to the provided cancel callback URL.
-When you receive this callback, do not charge the customer for the session.
+When receiving this callback, do not charge the customer for the session.

 Request body